-Psychological facts about cheating tell us that when it comes to something like infidelity, there’s always a lot to factor in besides just what a person is thinking.
-The childhood experiences they’ve had, the way they’ve been brought up and what they think of relationships, are all a part of the mix.
+Psychological facts about cheating tell us that when it comes to infidelity, there’s always a lot to factor in besides just what a person is thinking.
+The childhood experiences they’ve had, the way they’ve been brought up, and what they think of relationships, are all a part of the mix.

 Related Reading: 11 Signs Of Emotional Cheating With Examples